TzorAL/ntua-dataspace-connector/README.md

 ## Usage

 In the OpenAPI data app UI:
-2. go to "Tester" and click on "Query"
+1. go to `Tester` and click on `Query`
-3. expand the agent with id `urn:ids:enershare:connectors:MeterDataService:ServiceAgent` and click on "Use".
-The fields appropriate to said agent are going to be filled
+2. expand the agent with id `urn:ids:enershare:connectors:MeterDataService:ServiceAgent` and click on `Use`.
+The fields appropriate to said agent should be filled
-4. Select a sender agent from the list and provide as path "/powermeters"
+3. Select a sender agent from the list and provide as `path` "/powermeters"
-5. This should result in a JSON array of observer Ids.
+4. This should result in a JSON array of observer Ids.

 ## Clean-up